 - VeganBurg, Geylang.
 VeganBurg claims to be the world’s first 100% plant-based burger joint.
 They offer no less than eight different vegan burgers with GMO-free soy patties, as well as a range of side dishes and pastries.

 - NomvNom, Clarke Key Central.
 Located in Central Singapore, NomvNom is within reach for many citizens that long for some responsible junk food.
-You can choose from a variety of burgers, pasta’s, soups, salads and ice cream.
+You can choose from a variety of burgers, pasta’s, soups and ice cream.

 - Brownice, Upper Thomson Road and Geylang.
-Head to Brownice for the best vegan ice cream in Singapore, made with organic rice-milk and evaporated crane juice.
-Besides, Brownice serves pasta’s and pizza’s with signature vegan cheese.
+Head to Brownice for vegan ice cream made with organic rice-milk and evaporated crane juice.
+In addition, Brownice serves pasta’s and pizza’s with signature vegan cheese.

 Hawkers centres and take-away